abulka/pynsource/Readme.txt

 This was mainly a fun experiment but seems to work ok.
 The pynsource.py command line tool can also generate Yuml text from python source code (use the -y option).

+pyPlantumlGui.py

+ - See above, but uses the more advanced and popular plantuml service.

 ========================================